As an Amazon Associate, I earn from qualifying purchases.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-This easy homemade lemonade concentrate is flavored with fresh lemon juice to make a delicious beverage.
+This easy drink is flavored with fresh lemon juice to make a delicious from-scratch beverage.
 It’s perfect for an afternoon treat or serve it as a tasty drink at your next BBQ or picnic.
+Let’s do this!

 Storing Leftovers: Allow the concentrate to cool and store leftovers in an air-tight container in the fridge for 1-2 weeks.
 A pint-sized canning jar works best.